 born Jan 23 1860 died Sept 13 1935′

+Lilian was the only daughter of Edward and Agnes.
 Between at least 1911 and 1915, the daughter Lillian was a ‘Teacher of Music (Piano)’, working ‘At Home’, so 44 Covent Garden must have had a piano at that time.
-She seems to have married Bertie Ambrose Sanders, a butcher’s assistant who lived in Chesterton, in the autumn of 1918, when she was 31 and he was 28 years old.
+She married Harry Brooks Hutcherson who was a railway manager in 1918 and went to live in Colchester.
+She died in Colchester aged 57 years and is buried there.

 census reports 1891, 1901, 1911